math-355/Resources/README.md

 # Resources

 In this repo you will find course notes, slides, as well as other resources.
-To access slides online goto, blah blah...
+To view the slides, clone the repo and look for `html` files.
+If you are interested in building the slides you will need to update the submodules and use [pandoc](https://pandoc.org/).

 [https://git-scm.com/book/en/v2/Git-Tools-Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)